PythonZero/CodeSnippets/Python.rst

    import warnings

    def suppressed_warning_function():
+        with warnings.catch_warnings():
-        with warnings.catch_warnings():  # this alone captures all warnings.
+            warnings.simplefilter("ignore") # this alone captures all warnings.
 Need to delete the simplefilter below to ensure this behavior warnings.simplefilter(action='ignore', category=RuntimeWarning)  # this filters to only capture RuntimeWarning, other warnings are still raised warnings.warn("A custom warning", category=UserWarning)
             warnings.warn("A runtime warning", category=RuntimeWarning)